michael-sloma/PADKP/README.md

 If you are an recruit, inactive, or FNF please label your bid as such

-* `You tell soandso, 'Cloack of Flames 50 recruit'
+* `You tell soandso, 'Cloak of Flames 50 recruit'
-* `You tell soandso, 'Cloack of Flames 50 inactive'
+* `You tell soandso, 'Cloak of Flames 50 inactive'
-* `You tell soandso, 'Cloack of Flames 50 fnf'
+* `You tell soandso, 'Cloak of Flames 50 fnf'

 The bid will NOT register if you send it before the auction opens, so wait until you see a !BIDS OPEN message before you send a tell.
 The bid will NOT register if you don't follow the format: the item link, then the bid.
 Only whole number bids are accepted, no fractions.

+If you are on a registered alt, bids will automatically be considered as alt bids, tag your bid as main to specify a bid as coming from your main.

+* `You tell soandso, 'Cloak of Flames 50 main'

 #### Close an auction
 `/rs !BIDS CLOSED itemlink`